Home / Products / Cordless Vacuum Cleaner / Multi-fuctional Cordless Vacuum Cleaners

 What are the key factors that influence the effectiveness of Multi-fuctional Cordless Vacuum Cleaners filtration systems in capturing dust, allergens and fine particles?

-Multi-functional Cordless Vacuum Cleaners plays a significant role in capturing dust, allergens, and fine particles.
+The filtration system in Multi-functional Cordless Vacuum Cleaners plays a significant role in capturing dust, allergens, and fine particles.
 There are several key factors that determine its effectiveness.

 Firstly, the type of filtration technology used is crucial.
 Filters like HEPA (High-Efficiency Particulate Air) filters are known for their high quality and effectiveness in capturing small particles.
 It's important to look for vacuum cleaners equipped with HEPA or similar advanced filters.